Buying grab rails from Bunnings: what you gain and what you lose

 When the DIY route costs more in the long run

 • You're an NDIS / CHSP / HCP participant.
-Buying the rail retail usually means you can't claim it back — the funder pays for a professional install, not a DIY job.
+Buying the rail retail usually means you can't claim it back: funders generally pay for a professional install, not a DIY job.
+(Self-managed participants sometimes can; check with your plan manager.)

 • You (or your parent) has a real falls risk.
-A rail that wasn't load-tested might hold for the test, then fail the first time it's used in anger.
-The difference is the testing, not the rail.
+A rail that wasn't fixed into solid structure might feel fine at first, then fail the first time it's leaned on hard.
+The difference is how it's fixed, not the rail itself.

 • The wall is fiberglass, tile over plasterboard, or masonry.
 Handymen often fit standard fixings to surfaces that need specific anchor types or reinforcement.

 • You want to claim it on insurance (landlord, home-modification rider).
-Insurers expect AS 1428.1 compliance documented.
+Insurers generally expect the install documented against AS 1428.1.

 What a good Bunnings rail looks like